-Well, every Jeep, like most car models, are built for a specific application and each have their own strengths and weaknesses.
-So what might be a relatively straight forward fit for one model will require some minor or even major modifications on another.
+Well, every Jeep, like most car models, is built for a specific application and each has its own strengths and weaknesses.
+So what might be a relatively straightforward fit for one model will require some minor or even major modifications on another.

-If your intention is to run heavy off-road trails which will require maximum suspension articulation, then the 33” tire on a stock suspension will work much better.
+If you intend to run heavy off-road trails which will require maximum suspension articulation, then the 33” tire on a stock suspension will work much better.
 It’s still recommended to upgrade your suspension first to accommodate the bigger wheels and allow for maximum flex over big obstacles.

-So the Rubicon comes stock with a 33 inch tire.
+So the Rubicon comes stock with a 33-inch tire.
 This means you should be able to safely upgrade to a 35 tire inch without any dramas and still be well within the operational specs.
 Your speedo should still be reading fairly accurately.
 There are several Jeep Rubicon owners who fitted 315/70R17 tires and went “wheeling” disconnected with no rubbing or body scrub.
-Other claim to have fitted 35/12.5R17 which rubbed off-road without disconnecting the swaybar.
+Others claim to have fitted 35/12.5R17 which rubbed off-road without disconnecting the swaybar.

 So as mentioned previously, it’s not only the wheel diameter that needs to be considered but also the wheel width, which is also affected by the offset of the rim.
 The backspacing comes into play again.
-The backspacing on stock JK wheels is 6.25″.
-That means that the mounting surface of the wheel is 6.25” from the rear lip of the wheel
+The backspacing on stock JK wheels is 6.25″, which means that the mounting surface of the wheel is 6.25” from the rear lip of the wheel

-So you could, and many have fitted 33 inch tyres on a stock JK, again depending on what the intended use was for, but there could be scrubbing against the fenders and inner wheel arch.
-And disconnecting front sway bars, most definitely results in body scrub.
+So you could, and many have fitted 33-inch tires on a stock JK, again depending on what the intended use was for, but there could be scrubbing against the fenders and inner wheel arch.
+Disconnecting front sway bars most definitely results in a body scrub.

-SO if you want to fit a larger but not wider tyre on the stock suspension and still have no issues off-road and achieve full flex without scrubbing you are pretty much limited to 255/80/17.
-This is basically the same width as the stock JK tire but with a higher sidewall.
+So if you want to fit a larger but not wider tire on the stock suspension and still have no issues off-road and achieve full flex without scrubbing you are pretty much limited to 255/80/17.
+This is the same width as the stock JK tire but with a higher sidewall.
 This will also give you increased ground clearance since your Jeep will be sitting higher off the ground and improved clearance on the diffs and lower hanging components.

-Bottom line here, if you fit tyres much wider than the 11” tire on stock wheels, your chances of making contact with your rear sway bar end link is high.
+The bottom line here is if you fit tires much wider than the 11” tire on stock wheels, your chances of making contact with your rear sway bar end link are high.
 Here fitting wheel spacers will rectify this issue.

-The biggest tires you can fit on a stock Jeep Wrangler TJ is a 31×10.50.
+The biggest tire you can fit on a stock Jeep Wrangler TJ is a 31×10.50.
 That is on a stock suspension and stock wheels and no other modifications.
-With this size you can run comfortably off-road without causing any damage even during full articulation.
+With this size, you can run comfortably off-road without causing any damage even during full articulation.

-In the event there is some body scrub at full lock, simply adding a few washers on the steering stops can rectify this.
+In the event there is somebody scrubs at full lock, simply adding a few washers on the steering stops can rectify this.

-If aesthetics is what you are after and have no intention going off-road then you could squeeze up to 33 inch on the stock JK.
-However you will not be able to venture off-road without a lift.
+If aesthetics is what you are after and have no intention of going off-road then you could squeeze up to 33 inches on the stock JK.
+However, you will not be able to venture off-road without a lift.

 We know Jeeps are very versatile vehicles and the extent of your modifications runs as deep as your pocket allows.
 So basically you can get away with a lot with Wranglers since they are the perfect platform for modification and upgrades.
 It’s just how they were built.
-So if your intention is to wheel regularly and do tough tracks then we recommend a minimum 2”-2.5” lift if you plan to run 35’s.
-Alternatively, a set of aftermarket flairs will allow for the additional clearance when at full flex.
+So if you intend to wheel regularly and do tough tracks then we recommend a minimum 2”-2.5” lift if you plan to run 35s.
+Alternatively, a set of aftermarket flairs will allow for additional clearance when at full flex.